Frequently Asked Questions

 The lifespan of our Lithium batteries is typically 10-12 years, but if treated well, and not discharged heavily can last over 15 years.

-Our Deep cycle Gel batteries are completely maintenance-free.
+Deep cycle Gel batteries

-Do remember to trickle charge the batteries every 3 months if you’re not going to be using them.
+Remember to trickle charge the batteries every 3 months if you’re not going to be using them.